Introduction

 We aim to mitigate the impact of caring on young people through the provision of emotional support, school liaison, information and advice and regular social activities.
 We also work in partnership with local organisations and schools to identify young carers and raise awareness of their needs.

-The young carers service supports children and young people, aged 5 – 25, who live in Hillingdon and have a caring responsibility at home.
+The young carers service supports children and young people, aged 5 to 25 years old, who live in Hillingdon and have a caring responsibility at home.
 This could be helping to look after a parent, sibling or any other family member who is physically or mentally ill, disabled or misuses substances.

 Our aim: